Catecholaminergic Polymorphic Ventricular Tachycardia

 Having a relative with CPVT puts you at risk for the disease.
-If someone in your family has CPVT, you may need to see a healthcare provider to get checked.
+There is a higher risk if there is a family history of fainting (syncope) or sudden death.
+If you or someone in your family has CPVT, you and all other family members should see a healthcare provider to get checked.
 You may need a genetic test.

 What are the symptoms of CPVT?

-The symptoms typically start with VT.
+The symptoms typically start with ventricular tachycardia (VT).
 You may faint or feel lightheaded.
 You may have an unpleasant awareness of your heartbeat.
 These symptoms tend to occur when you are physically active.
 It may also happen when you feel emotionally stressed.
 The VT may cause you to lose consciousness.
 This is commonly the first sign of the disease.
 Sometimes the VT goes away, and symptoms stop.

 How is CPVT diagnosed?